cyberway/cyberway.documentation/development_environment/core_concepts.md

 Permissions are arbitrary names used to define the requirements for a transaction sent on behalf of that permission.
 Permissions can be assigned for authority over specific contract actions by linking authorization or linkauth.

-For more information about these concepts, see the [Accounts and Permissions](!!!!) documentation.

 ## Smart Contracts
 A smart contract is a piece of program code that can executed on a blockchain and keep the state of contract execution as a part of the immutable history of that blockchain instance.
 It is a self-executing set of functions (algorithms) with the terms of the agreement between parties being directly written into lines of code.
 The code and the agreements contained therein exist across a distributed, decentralized blockchain network.
 The code controls the execution, and transactions are trackable and irreversible.
 Developers can rely on that blockchain as a trusted computation environment in which inputs, execution, and the results of a smart contract are independent and free of external influence.